markbuckle/markbuckle/README.md

 - 👨‍💻 All of my projects are available at [Coming soon]

-- 💬 I'm intermediate with **HTML, CSS, JS, TypeScript, Python, React, Angular & WebFlow**
+- 💬 I'm intermediate with **HTML, CSS, JS, Python, React/Typescript & WebFlow**

 - 📫 Reach me at **markbuckle92@gmail.com**